vvo/javascript-library-template/README.md

 - `.github` Pull requests template, issues templates, CONTRIBUTING files
 - add or change scripts to allow for auto-formatting
 - provide documentation on how to protect branches on GitHub
+- provide scripts to easily open a pull request once a branch is created
+- provide a way to check for semantic commits in PR

 If you'd like to participate, if you have bugs or new ideas, [open an issue](issues/new) or a pull request.